 Charles H. Revson Foundation Fellow Dr. Małgorzata Pakier

 Małgorzata Pakier is a recent Ph.D. recipient in history and civilization at the European University Institute in Florence, Italy.
 She received an M.A. in sociology at Warsaw University in Poland.
-For her Charles H. Revson Foundation Fellowship, Dr. Pakier is conducting research for her project, “The Holocaust in German and Polish Cinema after 1989 and European Processes of Remembrance.”
+For her Charles H. Revson Foundation Fellowship, Dr. Pakier conducted research for her project, “The Holocaust in German and Polish Cinema after 1989 and European Processes of Remembrance.”

 Dr. Pakier has written extensively on the Holocaust as presented through collective memory, film and popular culture.
 She is the author of several journal articles and book chapters, including “Holocaust between the Bilderverbot and the Politics of Remembrance: Film ‘Europe, Europe’ (1990) in Germany and in Poland” in M. Pakier and Bo Stråth’s A European Memory?
 Contested Histories and Politics of Remembrance (Berghahn Books, 2010); “Agnieszka Holland’s ‘Europa, Europa’ as a Critical Voice in the Polish Debate on World War II” in editors Conny Mithander, John Sundholm, and Maria Holmgren Troy’s Collective Traumas: Memories of War and Conflict in 20th Century Europe (Peter Lang, 2007); and “Postmemory jako figura refleksyjna w popularnym dyskursie o Zagładzie” [The Idea of ‘Post-memory’ in the Popcultural Discourse on the Holocaust] in Kwartalnik Historii Żydów (2005).
 Recently she co-edited with Bo Stråth the volume A European Memory?: Contested Histories and Politics of Remembrance (Berghahn Books, 2010).
 Dr. Pakier is the recipient of the Doctoral Grant awarded by the European University Institute for 2004-2008.
 In addition to English, she has language skills in Polish, German, and Italian.